Faba Beans Weeds

 Development of the Critical Period of Weed Control for Faba Beans

 Figure 1: Models determining CPWC at the four site-years based on yield data.
 The blue line is built from the yield for treatments that were not weeded until the respective stage (x-axis).
 The red line is built from the yield for treatments that were kept weed-free until the respective stage, after which weeding ceased.
-The crop stages where the lines begin to meet is the CPWC.
+The crop stages where the lines begin to meet are the CPWC.

 Use of Pre-Emergent Herbicides to Extend/Broaden In-Crop Herbicide Application Window